Two of my least favourite words in the English language.

 Guess what?
 Fairy godmothers and magic wands don’t exist.
 Wishing only works in children’s books.
 Back here on planet Earth, it’s not going to get you one step closer to achieving your goals.
 Sorry to burst your bubble.
 If you want something to change — if you really, truly, honestly want it — stop wishing.
 Start making it happen.

-The reason why those two words are so common is that they suggest that somehow we can have whatever we want in life without making any sacrifices to get it.
-If we wish hard enough, we’ll lose twenty pounds while sitting on the sofa eating Doritos.
-If we squeeze our eyes shut really, really tightly, when we open them there’ll be a brand new Mercedes in the driveway.
-If we cross all of our fingers and toes when we walk to the mailbox tomorrow, there’ll be a round-the-world ticket just sitting there with our name on it.
-Wishing means we can avoid taking responsibility for changing the things we don’t like in our lives – as if somehow, by magic, they’ll just improve by themselves.
+If we cross all our fingers and toes when we walk to the mailbox tomorrow, there’ll be a round-the-world ticket just sitting there with our name on it.
+Wishing means we can avoid taking responsibility for changing the things we don’t like in our lives. as if somehow, by magic, they’ll just improve by themselves.

 “Nothing worth having comes for free”

 Relationships have suffered, failed or never got off the ground because of this dream.
 My career has undoubtedly taken a backwards step as my life priorities have changed.
-I don’t have a retirement plan, my savings are rapidly plummeting towards non-existent and my ability to lead any kind of supposedly normal life is following closely behind.
-I wouldn’t change a minute of it, but the point is that nothing worth having comes for free.
+I don’t have a retirement plan, my savings are rapidly plummeting towards non-existent, and my ability to lead a supposedly normal life is following close behind.
+I wouldn’t change a minute of it, but the point is nothing worth having comes for free.
 There’s always a sacrifice.

 If you want your dreams to come true, you’re going to need to make some sacrifices too.
 You won’t enjoy it.
 I don’t enjoy it.
 Nobody likes being denied something they want.
-The secret is to want something else in the future so damn badly that you can deal with not having some other things now.
-Delayed gratification.
-You know what?
-It’s ok.
+The secret is to want something else in the future so damn badly, you can deal with not having some other things right now.

 Ok, got it figured it out yet?
 Great.
 Now how are you going to get it?
-What is standing between you and achieving this goal, this vision, this incredible aspiration?
+What’s standing between you and achieving this goal, this vision, this wonderful aspiration?
 What do you need to change in order to follow your dreams?

 “So what the hell are you waiting for?”

 Fear is a big one.
-Fear of quitting the job that brings in a steady paycheck even though it hasn’t satisfied you in years.
-Fear of what the people in your life that don’t understand (yes, that’s most of them) will have to say.
+Fear of quitting the job that brings in a steady paycheck, even though it hasn’t satisfied you in years.
+Fear of what the people in your life who don’t understand (yes, that’s most of them) will have to say.
 Fear of trading in a life of mundane simplicity for something a lot less predictable.
 Fear, in other words, of the unknown.

-We’ve been conditioned since childhood that fear is a bad thing.
-That being afraid is something to avoid at all costs.
+We’ve been conditioned since childhood that fear is a bad thing., that being afraid is something to avoid at all costs.
 It isn’t.
 If you’re at least a little scared of what life has in store for you around the corner, you’re doing something right.
 That’s when you know you’re alive, when you’re truly exploring the boundless potential of your time on this planet.
-When the fear disappears, that’s when it’s time to start getting worried.
+When the fear disappears, it’s time to start getting worried.

 So what the hell are you waiting for?